 On networks that use IEEE 802.1X, port-based network access control, a supplicant (client) cannot gain access to the network until the 802.1X authenticator grants access.
 If your network uses 802.1X, you must configure 802.1X authentication information that the AP can supply to the authenticator.

-To configure the UAP 802.1X supplicant user name and password by using the Web interface, click the Authentication tab and configure the fields shown in Table 34.
+To configure the UAP 802.1X supplicant user name and password by using the Web interface, click the Authentication tab and configure the fields shown in the table below.

-Figure 25: IEEE 802.1X Authentication
+Figure 31 - Modify 802.1X Supplicant Authentication Settings